null0x/syncbuddy/README.md

 - `exclude_folders` (*optional*): Subdirectories or files to exclude from synchronization
 - `sensitive_folders`(*optional): Subdirectories within a non-sensitive directory that should still be encrypted

 **Note**: If a directory is marked as `sensitive: true`, the `sensitive_folders`setting is ignored - everything inside will be treated as sensitive.
-SyncMate does not allow synchronization of directories with mixed sensitivity, as this may lead to security leaks.
+SyncBuddy does not allow synchronization of directories with mixed sensitivity, as this may lead to security leaks.

 ### Remote Locations